 You can reduce the impact of an unfortunate circumstance by being prepared for an emergency situation and informed of the wildfire status.

-How to safely enjoy a campfire in Jasper National Park
+When a fire ban is not in effect, you can safely enjoy a campfire in Jasper National Park by following these guidelines:

 - Keep campfires small, and only in designated fire pits or boxes.
 Fires must be attended to at all times.